Eomm/blog-posts/posts/bonus-gpg.md

 prompt users for sensitive information, such as passphrases or PINs.
 It ensures that sensitive data is entered in a secure manner, preventing exposure to other applications or potential keyloggers.

-To intall it, you can follow the official website or use your again a system package manager:
+To install it, you can follow the official website or use your system package manager again:

 ```bash
 brew install pinentry-mac